ropats16/Arweave-Resources/README.md

 ## Accounts to follow (Twitter accounts of protocols discussed in the event).

 - [Arweave Eco](https://twitter.com/ArweaveEco): The first truly permanent information storage network, backed by a sustainable endowment.
 - [Only Arweave](https://twitter.com/onlyarweave): Made these workshops possible for us.
-They are conduct Arweave related events all over the world and regularly share updates regarding the ecosystem.
+They conduct Arweave related events all over the world and regularly share updates regarding the ecosystem.
 - [Community Labs](https://twitter.com/CommunityLabs): A software development company and venture studio building in the Arweave ecosystem.
 - [Forward Research](https://twitter.com/fwdresearch): A leading research and development incubator for Arweave, building the foundations of the permaweb.
 - [ArConnect](https://twitter.com/arconnectio): Secure wallet management for Arweave.